acrobat/blog-articles/drafts/git-tips-and-tricks-for-everyday-use-part2.md

 [//]: # (TAGS: git)

 The [first part of my git tips & tricks blogpost](https://jeroenthora.be/post/git-tips-and-tricks-for-everyday-use) got some really good responses.
-So I think the time is right to compose a second list of tips & tricks.
+It's been a while so I think the time is right to compose a second list of tips & tricks!

 ## (Force) push the current branch